ofabricio/zasm/README.md

 times 0200 - ($ - $$) db 00
 ```

-Also any two-character hexadecimal value not associated with an instruction is considered a byte definition.
+Also any two-character hexadecimal value not associated with an instruction is a byte definition.

 For example: